You have worked hard to build your business, but there are events outside your control, like death or disability, that can negatively impact it.

 A buy-sell agreement is a legal contract that outlines the process for the entry or exit of a company shareholder.
 It documents how an owner’s interest in the company may be swapped, purchased, and sold in the event of certain predefined events.
 These events can include death or termination of employment with the company due to a disability or other reason.

-A Business Example: Maverick Cleaners Co
+Business Example: Maverick Cleaners Co

-For instance, let's say Maverick Cleaners Co has four business owners — Robert, Susan, Michael, and Debby — with each having a 25% stake in the business.
 If Robert dies and there is no buy-sell agreement, his share would be passed on to his estate.
-That would allow his heirs to have an ownership interest in Maverick Cleaners Co — something which might not go well with the other co-owners.
+That would allow his heirs to have an ownership interest in Maverick Cleaners Co — which might not go well with the other co-owners.
 A buy-sell agreement could prevent this by only allowing Susan, Michael, and Debby to buy Robert’s stock in the business upon his death.

 How do buy-sell agreements work?

-Typically, buy sell agreements involve the following steps:
+Typically, buy-sell agreements involve the following steps:

-- Step 2 – Determine all the parties that have rights and purchase obligations.
+- Determine all the parties that have rights and purchase obligations.

-- Step 3 – Set the purchase price or define the formula or process for valuing the business.
+- Set the purchase price or define the formula or process for valuing the business.

-- Step 5 – Define what will happen if one or more involved parties do not use their purchase rights.
+- Define what will happen if one or more involved parties do not use their purchase rights.

 The agreement is essentially a barter between the owners in the event that one of them passes away.
 This trade will assist the company to run smoothly even after tragic events.